JohnORaw/Weather/README.md

 # Weather
-Scripts for accessing weather APIs and instruments
+Scripts for accessing weather APIs.

+# Instruments
+Code has been written for the Airmar NMEA0183 instruments, check https://github.com/JohnORaw/Airmar.